-- The Province is working with partners across the healthcare system, from public health to hospitals and community care, to do everything possible to contain the virus and ensure that the system is prepared to respond to any scenario. - Please visit the following pages for additional information: - https://www.ontario.ca/page/covid-19-support- workers?ga=2.140418355.1292956891.1588614181-1305037528.1580157468 - https://covid-19.ontario.ca/ - 49.
-June 24th (Update) Ontario Extends Declaration of Emergency to July 15th - In consultation with the Chief Medical Officer of Health, the Ontario government has extended the provincial Declaration of Emergency to July 15, 2020. - This extension provides Ontario with the additional time, flexibility, and the necessary tools to safely and gradually allow more places to reopen, while continuing to support frontline health care providers in the fight against COVID-19. - The provincial Declaration of Emergency enables the government to make, and as needed amend, emergency orders that protect the health and safety of all Ontarians. - Emergency orders in force under the Declaration of Emergency include those allowing frontline care providers to redeploy staff to areas most in need, limiting long-term care and retirement home employees to working at one home, and enabling public health units to redeploy or hire staff to support the province's enhanced case management and contact tracing strategy.

-A full list of emergency orders can be found on the e-Laws website under the Emergency Management and Civil Protection Act and at Ontario.ca/alert.
+- 54. June 24th (Update) Ontario Extends Declaration of Emergency to July 15th - In consultation with the Chief Medical Officer of Health, the Ontario government has extended the provincial Declaration of Emergency to July 15, 2020. - This extension provides Ontario with the additional time, flexibility, and the necessary tools to safely and gradually allow more places to reopen, while continuing to support frontline health care providers in the fight against COVID-19. - The provincial Declaration of Emergency enables the government to make, and as needed amend, emergency orders that protect the health and safety of all Ontarians. - Emergency orders in force under the Declaration of Emergency include those allowing frontline care providers to redeploy staff to areas most in need, limiting long-term care and retirement home employees to working at one home, and enabling public health units to redeploy or hire staff to support the province's enhanced case management and contact tracing strategy. - A full list of emergency orders can be found on the e-Laws website under the Emergency Management and Civil Protection Act and at Ontario.ca/alert.

-50. June 24th - Ontario Takes Immediate Action to Stop COVID-19 Outbreaks in Windsor-Essex
+55. June 24th - Ontario Takes Immediate Action to Stop COVID-19 Outbreaks in Windsor-Essex

 - In consultation with the Chief Medical Officer of Health and local public health officials, the Ontario government is implementing a three-point plan to reduce the risk of transmission of COVID-19 on farms and throughout the Windsor-Essex community. - Recent outbreaks, especially those in the agriculture and agri-food sectors, pose unique challenges that require a targeted response. - By taking immediate action, health officials hope to stop the spread of the virus and move the region into Stage 2 as soon as it is safe to do so. - The three-point plan builds on the work already underway by the Windsor-Essex County Health Unit and enhances the coordinated efforts of the province, federal and local authorities. - The plan's three points are as follows: - i.
 Ongoing and expanded on-site testing - ii.
 Access to Employment Benefits and Supports - iii.
-New Public Health Guidance - For further details, please visit:
+New Public Health Guidance

-- The Chief Medical Officer of Health and health experts will continue to closely monitor the evolving situation in all regions of the province to advise when public health restrictions can be gradually loosened or adjusted if necessary. - More than 170 workplace health and safety resources, including guidelines, tip sheets are available at Ontario.ca/covidsafety.
+- For further details, please visit: https://news.ontario.ca/opo/en/2020/06/ontario-takes-immediate-action-to-stop-covid-19-outbreaks-in-windsor-essex.html - The Chief Medical Officer of Health and health experts will continue to closely monitor the evolving situation in all regions of the province to advise when public health restrictions can be gradually loosened or adjusted if necessary. - More than 170 workplace health and safety resources, including guidelines, tip sheets are available at Ontario.ca/covidsafety.
 They include resources translated into French and Spanish specifically for the agricultural sector. - There are two general assessment centres at Windsor Regional Hospital (Ouellette Campus) and Erie Shores Healthcare in Leamington.
 One additional assessment centre at the Nature Fresh Centre is ready to reopen should demand increase or to schedule specific times to accommodate testing for smaller farms.